 Can you start an electrician training course as a complete beginner?
 Do you need to have some level of experience first?
 Do you know what qualifications you need?
 There are probably plenty of questions swimming around your head.

-Here at Options Skills, we want to make the whole process as simple as we possibly can for our students.
-That’s why we have tried to answer all of the questions you may have about the qualifications required to become an electrician
+Here at Options Skills, we want to make the whole process as simple as possible for our students.
+That’s why we have tried to answer all of the questions you may have about the qualifications required to become an electrician.

 Enrolling Onto A Course

-Upon completing the portfolio, students move onto step three which includes the AM2 (Achievement Measurement Test).
+After completing the portfolio, students move on to step three, including the AM2 (Achievement Measurement Test).

-Upon passing the AM2, students can apply to JIB/ECS for their gold card – the final of the qualifications required to become an electrician.
+Upon passing the AM2, students can apply for their ECS gold card – the final step required to become an electrician.

-Obtaining a gold card provides you with the status of installation electrician, allowing you to go and work legally as an electrician.
+Obtaining a gold card provides you with installation electrician status, allowing you to work legally as an electrician.